-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the I2C functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to I2C functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

-4.7.
+4.8.
 Pulse Out

 Pulse Out is used to create a single pulse of set duration on the selected pin of choice, which is inverted in polarity to the current state of the pin.

 This 'inversion of polarity' means if a Pin is currently held HI, and Pulse Out is executed on that Pin, the pin will pulse LO and then return to HI.
 Same with vice versa, if currently LO and Pulse Out is executed on that Pin, it will pulse HI and then return to LO.